ikelaiah/free-pascal-snippets/README.md

 - **NumLib/** - Examples of using Numlib
 - **Lazarus/** - A GUI of 'Hello World' in Lazarus IDE

-### Compilation Output
+## Compilation Output

 When you compile any project, the executable output will be placed in the top-level `bin/` folder of the repository.

-This keeps the compiled binaries separate from the source code and makes it easier to manage multiple examples.
+**Why?** This keeps the compiled binaries separate from the source code and makes it easier for me to manage multiple examples.

 <!-- GETTING STARTED -->